-1. Apply Self-Tanner At Night:
+1. Apply Self-Tanner At Night

-When you do go out in the sun after using self-tanner, be religious about wearing a sunscreen with broad-spectrum UVA and UVB protection.
-Look for SPF 30 formulas that have at least 20% zinc oxide on its own, or a combination of 15-20% zinc oxide with at least 5% titanium dioxide.
+If you do need to go out in the sun within four hours of applying self-tanner, be religious about wearing a sunscreen with broad-spectrum UVA and UVB protection.

-Applying an antioxidant to your skin before and after using self-tanner could help to minimize free radical damage, according to this study.
 Vitamins A, B3, C and E are among the best antioxidants to choose from.

-4. Take An Antioxidant:
+4. Take an Antioxidant

-5. Use Self-Tanner Less Often:
+5. Use Self-Tanner Less Often

 You can easily minimize your risk if you save self-tanner for special occasions only, not every day.